Goldenberg's Peanut Chews: Overview

+In popular culture

 On November 16, 2017, two individually wrapped Peanut Chews were awarded to any contestant who could finish an obstacle course during an episode of The Chris Gethard Show.
 The show's host, Chris Gethard, referred to them several times as an "underrated candy".

+On May 7, 2023, Goldenberg's Peanut Chews were featured prominently in an episode of The Blacklist (Season 10, Episode 11) where the main character, Raymond Reddington, went into the store and asked for them by name stating, "Excuse me.
+Do you sell Goldenberg's Peanut Chews?
+I can never resist the temptation when in Philadelphia."